essif-lab/framework/docs/tev2/tev2-overview.md

   src={useBaseUrl('images/tev2-overview-without-toolbox.png')}
 /><br/><br/>

-One of the most useful tools in the toolbox is the Terminology Reference Resolver Tool ([TRRT](@)).
+One of the most useful tools in the toolbox is perhaps the Terminology Reference Resolver Tool ([TRRT](@)).
 This tool can process a raw text that contains so-called [Term Refs](term-ref@), and resolve them to a syntax that one or more specific 3rd party rendering tools can pick up and use to create enhanced formatted texts.
-The figure below shows a raw (markdown) text (in markdown), and the corresponding  formatted (web page, HTML) text that is the result of processing by the [TRRT](@) and subsequently by the Docusaurus rendering tools.
+The left side of the figure below shows a raw (markdown) text (in markdown), and (at the right side) the corresponding formatted (web page, HTML) text that is the result of processing by the [TRRT](@) and subsequently by the Docusaurus rendering tools.

 <img
   alt="The effect of the Terminology Reference Resolver Tool"